Matt Vierling Preview, Player Props: Tigers vs. Yankees

-Matt Vierling -- with a slugging percentage of .194 in his past 10 games (including zero home runs) -- will be in action for the Detroit Tigers versus the New York Yankees, with Gerrit Cole on the hill, on September 5 at 7:05 PM ET.
+Matt Vierling -- .194 average over his past 10 games -- will be in action for the Detroit Tigers against the New York Yankees, with Clarke Schmidt on the mound, on September 6 at 7:05 PM ET.

-In his most recent game, he went 1-for-3 against the White Sox.
+He had a one-hit performance in his previous game (1-for-3) against the White Sox.

 Matt Vierling Game Info & Props vs. the Yankees